Skip to content

 AEM Commerce Prerender

-The AEM Commerce Prerender solution enables your Edge Delivery Services Commerce Storefront to serve fully-rendered product pages to search engines and AI crawlers before JavaScript executes.
-This improves SEO rankings and makes your product catalog accessible to LLMs.
+The AEM Commerce Prerender solution enables your Edge Delivery Services Commerce Storefront to serve data-hydrated product page markup to search engines and AI crawlers before JavaScript executes.
+This can improve SEO rankings and makes your product catalog accessible to LLMs.

 Why use prerender?

-Modern storefronts use client-side JavaScript to render product information, limiting discoverability by search engines and AI systems that don’t execute JavaScript.
-Prerendering solves this by generating complete HTML with structured data before pages are requested.
+Adobe Commerce on Edge Delivery Services historically used client-side JavaScript to render product information, limiting discoverability by search engines and AI systems that don’t execute JavaScript.
+Edge Delivery Services has no concept of server-side rendering in its stack; the prerender solution (which uses BYOM) is the closest equivalent.
+Prerendering solves this by generating complete HTML with structured data before pages are requested and publishing it via the Bring Your Own Markup API.

 Key Benefits: